Kevin Kalish

-Kevin Kalish is an American soccer coach and former player who, as of 2018, was serving as head coach of the Saint Louis Billikens men's soccer team.
+Kevin Kalish (born March 3, 1977) is an American soccer coach and former player who, as of 2018, was serving as head coach of the Saint Louis Billikens men's soccer team.
 He played professionally in the National Professional Soccer League.

 Youth

 In 1995, Kalish graduated from St. Thomas Aquinas-Mercy High School.
 During his four-year prep soccer career, Kalish was three-time All State as Aquinas-Mercy won the 1992 and 1993 State Championships.
 His senior season, he was the MVP of the Midwest Championship and a Parade Magazine High School All American.
 In 1995, Kalish entered the University of Connecticut where he was a two-year starter on the men's soccer team.
 He played defender as well as attacking and holding midfield.
 Following his sophomore season, he transferred to St. Louis University.
 He finished his collegiate career with two seasons as a Billiken.
 He was a 1998 First Team All American.
 He graduated in 1999 with a bachelor's degree in marketing.
 In 2007, St. Louis University inducted Kalish into its Athletic Hall of Fame.
 During his collegiate career, Kalish continued to play club soccer with Scott Gallagher, winning the 1998 U-23 National Championship with them.